Last update September 30, 2025

 About the Customize tab

-The Customize tab in DxO FilmPack contains all of the image correction and processing tools, both in color and black and white.
+The Customize tab in DxO FilmPack contains all of the image correction and processing tools, both in color and black and white, plus a handful of tools for scanned films.
 It also complements the use of presets and different image renderings offered by the program, which you can modify to your liking here.

 The Color/B&W switch